audy/stitch/README.md

 ## Description:

 Illumina sequencing has the ability to generate "paired ends."
-We did an experiment where our paired ends overlapped.
+We did an experiment where our paired ends overlapped;
 I wrote this script to assemble these overlapping paired ends into contigs.

-It does a simple alignment.
-Finding the best possible overlap.
+It does a simple alignment finding the best possible overlap.
 The simple alignment does not take into account gaps which are uncommon.
 This was done for simplicity and speed.